 Image courtesy of Airbnb

-You might also ask them to download an offer, like in this email.
+You might also ask them to download an offer, like in one of the welcome email examples below.

 Image courtesy of MailMunch